 Welcome to Cake!
-Our mission is to help you have great conversations around your interests.
+Our mission is to help you have better conversations.

-The information we gather from our users helps us personalize and constantly improve your experience with Cake.
+The information we gather from our users helps us build the best experience for you on Cake.
 Treating your information carefully and sensibly is incredibly important to us and we know how important it is to you.

 User Content, such as posts and photos.

 Communications between you and Cake.
-For example, we may send you service emails like account verification and security notices.
-You may send us emails with questions, or to report posts.
+For example, you may send us emails with questions, or to report abuse.
+We may send you Service-related emails like account verification and security notices.
 Note that you may not opt out of Service-related emails.

-When you use our Service, our servers automatically record certain log file information, including the URL requested, your Internet Protocol ("IP") address, browser name and version, and the referring URL.
-We may also collect similar information from emails sent to our Users which then help us track which emails are opened and which links are clicked by recipients.
-The information helps us provide a better experience for you.
+When you use the Service, our servers automatically record certain log file information, including the URL requested, your Internet Protocol ("IP") address, your browser name and version, and the referring URL.
+We may also collect similar information from emails sent to our Users, which help us track which emails are opened and which links are clicked by recipients.
+This information helps us provide a better experience for you.

-Metadata is usually technical information that is associated with User Content, such as a photo.
-For example, Metadata can describe when and where a photo was taken and details of the camera and its settings.
+Metadata is usually technical information that is associated with User Content, such as the EXIF metadata added to a photo by a digital camera.
+For example, Metadata can describe when and where a photo was taken and details about the camera and its settings.

 help you access your information after you sign in